CastillonMiguel/phasefieldx/docs/source/theory/phase_field/main.rst

 Crack Surface Density Functional
 ================================

-Before studying the phase-field fracture simulation, which is a coupled problem of displacement (elasticity) and phase-field, it is recommended to understand each of the problems separately.
-In this case, the *crack surface density functional* will be studied alone, as described in [Miehe]_.
+Before studying phase-field fracture simulation—which couples displacement (elasticity) and phase-field—it is recommended to first understand each problem independently.
+Here, we focus on the *crack surface density functional* alone, as described in :footcite:t:`phase_field_Miehe2010`.

 The aim of this functional is to provide a continuous representation of a discontinuous field.
 It should be noted that when the length scale parameter tends to 0, the continuous representation approximates the discontinuous case.